Abutment Construction

 In the purlin input you can select settings for rafter roof constructions.
 You can modify or create these settings using the browser button at the right end of the drop-down list.

-With the drop-down list at the top of the dialog box you can save the settings under any name or delete them again.
-These setting names will then also be available in the purlin input drop-down list.
+Using the drop-down list at the top of the dialog box, you can save the settings under any name or delete them again.
+These setting names will then also appear in the drop-down list of the purlin input.

-Construction type: Here you select whether you want to configure a corbel construction or the bearing construction.
-Depending on this setting the subsequent fields in the dialog box will change.
+Construction type: Here you select whether you want to set a corbel construction or the bearing construction.
+Depending on this setting, the subsequent fields in the dialog box change.

-Lower edge of post at: Here you set where the post should start at its lower end.
-The options are 'Lower edge of purlin', 'Upper edge of purlin' and 'Upper edge of beam'.
+Lower edge of post at: Here you specify where the post should begin with its lower end.
+The options are 'Lower edge of purlin', 'Upper edge of purlin' and 'Upper edge of tie'.
 The purlin refers to the purlin to which the information for the bearing is attached.

-Beam ID number: The ID number determines the material of the beam.
+Tie ID number: The ID number determines the material of the tie.
 Using the button at the end of the field you can branch into the database and select a material.

-Beam width: Width of the beam, measured perpendicular to the rafters.
+Tie width: Width of the tie, measured perpendicular to the rafters.

-Beam height: Height of the beam, measured in the side face of the rafters.
+Tie height: Height of the tie, measured in the side plane of the rafters.

-Beam offset: The beam can be offset relative to the upper edge of the purlin.
-With a value of 0.000 the beam lies flush on the purlin.
-If the beam is moved downward, a rabbet is formed in the beam.
-Depending on the connection between post and beam, the post is shortened or lengthened with the beam offset.
+Shift of the tie: The tie can be shifted relative to the upper edge of the purlin.
+With a value of 0.000 the tie sits flush on the purlin.
+If the tie is pushed downward, a notch is created in the tie.
+Depending on the connection of post and tie, the post shortens or lengthens with the shift of the tie.

 Post ID number: The ID number determines the material of the post.
 Using the button at the end of the field you can branch into the database and select a material.